STAR Conditions & Expectations

 - Students are expected to conduct research full time for a 10 week period within these dates: June 3rd - August 9th, 2019.
 Any absence must be discussed with your mentor.

-- Mandatory attendance at and participation in the 2019 Laboratory Practices Orientation, date TBA.
+- Mandatory attendance at and participation in the 2019 Laboratory Practices Orientation, Saturday, May 11th, 2019.
 Exemptions will be allowed only if the student has previously participated in the STAR program and has completed the Laboratory Practices Orientation.

 - If a student receives STAR award funding and also funding for another project to be conducted during the summer, the student can either accept the STAR award and turn down the other funded award, or vice versa...the student cannot accept STAR award funding if they already have received funding for the same project during the summer (or for a different project during the same summer).